"Full court shot from Thorias. He's really showing us what a man with a cannon in his chest can do!"

 - Katy Perry's "California Gurlz" music video has Katy armed with whipped cream sprayers on her boobs massacring an army of gummi bears.

-- In her latest video, "Firework", she and several teenagers shoot fireworks from their chests.
+- In her video, "Firework", she and several teenagers shoot fireworks from their chests.
 Granted, it's in a much more heartwarming manner than "California Gurlz".

 - Until it's parodied by The Lonely Island at the end of "I Just Had Sex".